 The most common use of PySimpleGUI is to display and collect information from the user.
 The most straightforward way to do this is using a "blocking" GUI call.
 Execution is "blocked" while waiting for the user to close the GUI window/dialog box.
 You've already seen a number of examples above that use blocking windows.
-A truly non-blocking Read call looks like this:
+The call to look for that will show you non-blocking windows are calls to ReadNonBlocking () .
+You can read more about Async windows at the end of this document.